ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2023-06.md

 We present the work we've been doing this month in three sections:
 - **Learn Area:** We're working towards making OCaml.org a great resource to learn OCaml and discover its ecosystem.
 This month, we continued working on the wireframes and designs of the new Learn area.
 We also focused on writing the new documentation with a couple of tutorials on Dune and S-Expressions.
-- **Goverance Page:** The OCaml Platform team is working towards making the decision-making processes and ongoing development more transparent and community-driven.
-To that end, we're working on a governance page that lists the teams and maintainers of the OCaml organisation.
+- **Goverance Page:** The OCaml Platform team is working towards making the decision-making processes and ongoing development more transparent and community-driven (including the work on the [OCaml Platform roadmap](https://discuss.ocaml.org/t/a-roadmap-for-the-ocaml-platform-seeking-your-feedback/12238)).
+To support the initiative, we're working on a governance page that lists the teams and maintainers of the OCaml organisation.
-- **General Improvements:** As usual, we also worked on general maintenance and improvements and we're highlighting some of them.
+- **General Improvements:** As usual, we also worked on general maintenance and improvements and we're highlighting some of them in this newsletter.

 ## Learn Area